 I like to amend my potted plants with composted leaves and twigs, or leaf mold.
 Leaf mold is made by raking up piles of dead leaves and twigs and letting them decompose.

-It's a slow process but it can be sped up by raking the leaves into black trash bags, or garbage cans and letting sun beat down on it.
+It's a slow process, but it can be sped up by raking the leaves into black trash bags, or garbage cans and letting the sun beat down on it.
 This "solar cooking" of the materials speeds up the decomposition.

-No matter which method you choose to use to make the leaf mold though, make sure the material you are composting gets turned or stirred well once a week and stays evenly moist until it looks and smells like dirt.
+No matter which method you choose to use to make the leaf mold, make sure the material you are composting gets turned or stirred well once a week and stays evenly moist until it looks and smells like dirt.

 Enjoy Your Soil

-It doesn't matter if you have a balcony garden, a handmade raised bed, or a game animal feed patch close to your hunting grounds.
-Knowing your soil and keeping it healthy and full of nutrient rich organic matter is the key to repeated successful growing seasons.
-This equals repeated successful seasons of you.
+It doesn't matter if you have a balcony garden, a handmade raised bed, or a game-animal feed patch close to your hunting grounds.
+Knowing your soil and keeping it healthy and full of nutrient-rich organic matter is the key to repeated successful growing seasons.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.